Constructors

 }

-Remember that constructors are not inherited, which means that a superclass's named constructor is not inherited by a subclass.
-If you want a subclass to be created with a named constructor defined in the superclass, you must implement that constructor in the subclass.
+A subclass doesn't inherit a superclass's named constructor.
+To create a subclass with a named constructor defined in the superclass, implement that constructor in the subclass.

 }